By Lauren Hirsch and Sruthi Ramakrishnan

 In 2015, it tried to address these challenges by merging with rival Office Depot, but the deal was called off a year later due to antitrust concerns.

 Since then, Staples has announced cost-cutting plans and operational restructuring.
 Last year, it sold its UK business to restructuring specialist Hilco Capital for a "nominal" amount and a majority stake of its European business to private equity firm Cerberus Capital Management LP.

-In the United States, it has focussed on selling to small businesses in light of changing consumer habits and has embarked on an office sharing programme, opening up some of its stores as communal working space.
+In the United States, it has focused on selling to small businesses in light of changing consumer habits and has embarked on an office sharing program, opening up some of its stores as communal working space.

 Staples, which has 1,255 stores in the United States and 304 in Canada, last month announced plans to sell roughly 60 stores in North America.

 Staples has made executive changes as well, appointing Shira Goodman as CEO in September.
 Goodman, who had held a number of positions as Staples, also worked for years as a consultant at consulting firm Bain and Co.

 Private equity firm Bain Capital LLC helped support the founding of Staples in the 1980s and took it public in 1989.